wydgetlabsadmin/legroom/README.md

-# Legroom for Google Flights
+# Legrooms for Google Flights

-Legroom Please displays legroom (in inches) alongside Google Flight search results for easy comparison.
+Legroom for Google Flights displays legroom (in inches) alongside Google Flight search results for easy comparison.

 When browsing for flights, we get a listing by cost, schedule and duration.
 For travelers who value comfort, comparing seat legroom takes more work.
 Google Flight has the information available after you selected a segment in the itinerary.
 Why not have the information on the search result too?